jacknormand/TFRRS-TopQualifer/README.md

 # Disclaimer
 This project is for educational purposes only.
-Please do not use this irresponsibly as it violates TFRRS TOS.
-I take no responsbility for what you do with this, in fact I discourage you from using it.
+Please do not use irresponsibly.